scippie75/arch_bto_17cl63/README.md

  * Install arc-theme (https://github.com/horst3180/Arc-theme) with yay -Syu arc-gtk-theme (or gtk-theme-arc-git (AUR))
  * Install moka icon theme: yay -Syu moka-icon-theme
  * Start lxappearance and select the Arc-Darker theme, go to icon themes tab and select Moka (or Faba which looks better in my opinion)
+ * Install compton: yay -Syu picom
+ * And make sure it starts with i3: exec_always compton